 Gareth bit his lip.
 “He did say it might impair some motor functions.”

 “That’s an understatement.
 Hopefully we can get you home before it starts working.”

 Silence fell between them while they waited for the nurse.
 Eventually, Gareth asked, “Where are you from?
 Your accent is northern, right?”

 Gareth nodded.
 That made sense.
-They neared the end of a bright summer, and Gareth’s skin had tanned beyond it’s usual pasty white.
-Still, Roman’s skin was a few shades darker than Gareth’s could ever be, no matter how much sunslight he caught.
-Paired with his hair and accent, Gareth should have guessed Troas sooner.
+They neared the end of a bright summer, and Gareth’s skin had tanned beyond its usual pasty white.
+Still, Roman’s skin was several shades darker than Gareth’s could ever be, no matter how much sunslight he caught.
+Paired with his accent, Gareth should have guessed Troas sooner.

-The nurse arrived, then, replacing Gareth’s mostly-melted bag with a new one.
+The nurse arrived, then, replacing Gareth’s melted bag with a new one.
 When Gareth stood, the world tipped precariously forward, backward, and side-to-side, and he grabbed Roman’s shoulder for support.
-Funnily, the young man didn’t seem at all affected by the world’s shifting.
+Funnily, the young man didn’t seem affected by the world’s shifting.
 He just gave Gareth a sidelong look and said, “Let’s go.”

 Gareth was once again struck by how familiar Roman was.
-It wasn’t until they were out of the hospital and halfway across the street that he finally figured it out.
-“Wait!”
+It wasn’t until they were out of the hospital and halfway across the street that he finally realized why.
+“Wait!” he cried.